 The album closes with the funky dance track, “The Bird”.
 Otherwise known as “the other song The Time performs during Purple Rain“.
 “The Bird” is also known as the song where Morris Day and The Time flap their arms around on stage like, well, birds I guess.
 It’s another crowd-pleaser, similar to “Jungle Love” in that regard and an overall really fun and funky track.
 One of the best on the album and a great album closer overall.

 If the Kid Can’t Make You Come (3.5/5)

 The Bird (5/5)

-The album may have been released at a period in the band’s life where nearly everyone associated with the original seven were breaking away from the Prince camp.
-There were several faces on the Ice Cream Castle album cover that weren’t recognizable unless you were able to pause your VHS copy of Purple Rain so you could squint to see who was on stage besides Morris and Jerome.
+The album may have been released at a period in the band’s life when nearly everyone associated with the original seven was breaking away from the Prince camp.
+There were several faces on the Ice Cream Castle album cover that wasn’t recognizable unless you were able to pause your VHS copy of Purple Rain so you could squint to see who was on stage besides Morris and Jerome.
 Nevertheless, the album was created with a lot of attention from Prince and The Time in order to provide an excellent companion piece to the Purple Rain film.
-This was supposed to be the album that propelled The Time into the same stratosphere being occupied by Prince and the Revolution but alas, it was very short lived.
-Only a year later, Morris Day and Jesse Johnson will have released solo albums and Paul, Jerome and Jellybean would release an album under The Family moniker.
+This was supposed to be the album that propelled The Time into the same stratosphere being occupied by Prince and the Revolution but alas, it was very short-lived.
+Only a year later, Morris Day and Jesse Johnson will have released solo albums, and Paul, Jerome, and Jellybean would release an album under The Family moniker.
 The Time was fun, funky & tight as always but their time had (temporarily) run out.